-The more commonly see lead sheets continuing curses often feature perforations made with nails; likewise, the person who cast his particular curse also thrust a large iron nail through the pottery jar containing the bones.
+The more commonly seen lead sheets containing curses often feature perforations made with nails; likewise, the person who cast this particular curse also thrust a large iron nail through the pottery jar containing the bones.

-The professor then added the Greek writing uses words that may mean “we bind.”
+The professor then added that the Greek writing uses words that may mean “we bind.”

-The archaeologists determined that the chicken that had been killed had been no older than seven months before it was slaughtered to be used as part of the ritual; they believe that the people who employed the magic may have wanted to transfer “the chick’s helplessness and inability to protect itself” to those they cursed by writing their names on the outside of the jar, Lamont stated.
+Archaeologists have determined that the young chicken had been slaughtered to be used as part of the ritual; they believe that the people who employed the magic may have wanted to transfer “the chick’s helplessness and inability to protect itself” to those they cursed by writing their names on the outside of the jar, Lamont stated.

 “By twisting off and piercing the head and lower legs of the chicken, the curse sought to incapacitate the use of those same body parts in their victims,” Lamont notes.

-She goes on to state “The ritual assemblage belongs to the realm of Athenian binding curses, and aimed to ‘bind’ or inhibit the physical and cognitive faculties of the named individuals.”
-The pottery vessel was discovered near several burned pyres that still contained the burned remains of animal — another aspect of the curse, according to Lamont, which may have been something believed to have increased the power of the curse.
+She goes on to state “The ritual assemblage belongs to the realm of Athenian binding curses and aimed to ‘bind’ or inhibit the physical and cognitive faculties of the named individuals.”
+The pottery vessel was discovered near several burned pyres that still contained the burned remains of animals—another aspect of the curse, according to Lamont, which may have been something believed to have increased the power of the curse.

 The author of the academic paper states in an interview with Live Science that the style of the handwriting on the jar suggests that at least two individuals were responsible for writing the names on the vessel.
-“It was certainly composed by people/persons with good knowledge of how to cast a powerful curse.”
+“It was certainly composed by people/persons with good knowledge of how to cast a powerful curse,” maintained the author.

 She went on to speculate that the elaborate, time-consuming ritual may have been part of a legal proceeding at the time.